Which of the following elements is classified as a metalloid? | Study Prep in Pearson+

 1

-Recall that metalloids have properties intermediate between metals and nonmetals, often found along the 'stair-step' line on the periodic table.
+Recall the position of each element in the periodic table: Sodium (Na) is an alkali metal, Oxygen (O) is a nonmetal, Iron (Fe) is a transition metal, and Silicon (Si) is located along the stair-step line that separates metals and nonmetals.

-Identify the position of each element on the periodic table: Fe (Iron) is a transition metal, Na (Sodium) is an alkali metal, O (Oxygen) is a nonmetal, and Si (Silicon) is located along the metalloid line.
+Identify the characteristic properties of metalloids, such as semiconducting behavior and intermediate electronegativity, which are typical of Silicon (Si).

-Recognize that Silicon (Si) exhibits properties of both metals and nonmetals, such as semiconducting behavior, which is characteristic of metalloids.
+Recognize that Silicon (Si) is commonly classified as a metalloid because it exhibits both metallic and nonmetallic properties.

-Conclude that among the given options, Silicon (Si) is classified as a metalloid.
+Conclude that among the given options, Silicon (Si) is the element classified as a metalloid.

 Watch next